richyen/richyen.github.io/_posts/2026-03-23-explain_options.markdown

 ---

-# SETTINGS: Remind me what my environment looked like?
+# SETTINGS: Remind Me What My Environment Looked Like?

 Sometimes a query behaves differently on two servers even though the SQL is identical.
 Or you may have modified some parameters locally before running the query (i.e., `work_mem`).
 To properly understand how a query is affected by any differences in environment, the `SETTINGS` option can sometimes be useful: